reirep/unamur-tests-python-auto/notes.md

 - static parsing of the code to find magic token
   - [x] done in magic_token_finder, now integrate that into the fuzzer
-  - [ ] resolve the method to follow them
+  - [x] resolve the method to follow them
+  - [x] manage module scoping for the function resolution
   - [ ] resolve static expression to find more magic token

 - add args detection to the fuzzer (annotation or dynamic detection)

-- edit the runner in a way that allow to just pass a function
+- edit the runner in a way that allow to just pass a function (moar syntaxic sugar :D )

 - combine the fuzzer and the combination of steps